winoteam/react-router-navigation/README.md

 **Want to hack on `react-router-navigation`?
 Awesome!
 We welcome contributions from anyone and everyone. :rocket:**

 1. Fork this repository to your own GitHub account and then clone it to your local device
-2. Install dependencies using Yarn: `yarn run bootstrap`
+2. Install dependencies using Yarn: `yarn`
 3. Ensure that the tests are passing using `yarn test`
 4. Send a pull request 🙌